Double-extended Kerr-Schild form for $5D$ electrovacuum solutions: From flat spacetime to rotating black holes

 what means that the free coefficients $\alpha ,\beta ,\gamma ,\delta ,\varepsilon $ entail changes of coordinates.
 The \textit{Ansatz} ( \ref{ansatz2}) allows to easily introduce the cosmological constant $\Lambda $, the mass $m$ and the NUT charge $n$; the $5D$ Kerr-NUT-(A)dS geometry is given by

 as can be verified by solving the vacuum Einstein equations with cosmological constant \cite{GLPP}.
-At this level, $a,b$ become the angular momenta of the solution.
+At this level, the solution acquires two independent angular momenta characterized by the values of $a,b$.
 Notice that the case $m=-n$ is not a black hole but is de Sitter spacetime, since $m,n$ would be absorbed into a (single) constant $\gamma $ in $X_{\text{flat~}}$, $Y_{\text{flat~}}$.
-As seen, the $ 5D$ mass and NUT charge are somehow degenerate since one of them can be absorbed into the other one by shifting the constant $\gamma$ \cite{CGLP}.
+As seen, the $ 5D$ mass and NUT charge are somehow degenerate since one of them can be absorbed into the other one by shifting the constant $\gamma $ \cite{CGLP}.
 It could be said that the $5D$ mass and NUT charge are introduced by replacing the single constant $\gamma $ in Eq.~(\ref{flatfunctions}) with two different constants.
-Analogously, the electric charge will be introduced in Section \ref{MCSSection} by replacing the single constant $\beta $ in ${ \mathcal{X}}_{\text{flat}}$, ${\mathcal{Y}}_{\text{flat}}$ with two different constants.
+Analogously, the electric charge will be introduced in Section \ref{IV} by replacing the single constant $\beta $ in ${\mathcal{X }}_{\text{flat}}$, ${\mathcal{Y}}_{\text{flat}}$ with two different constants.